-When people talk about the negative impacts of substance abuse, much of the discussion tends to center on addiction and the problems with physical dependence.
+When people talk about the negative impacts of substance abuse, much of the discussion centers on addiction and physical dependence problems.
 But psychological dependence is another major factor involved in excessive drinking or drug use.
 Though physical and psychological dependence are interrelated, they are not the same thing.

 What Is Psychological Dependence?

 There’s no objective way of judging whether someone needs a substance abuse treatment program.
-Rather than a specific number of drinks or quantity of drugs, diagnoses are based on what a substance does to your life.
+Rather than a specific number of drinks or quantity of drugs, diagnoses are based on what a substance does to your quality of life.

-Put another way, according to the World Health Organization, psychological dependence begins when someone loses their ability to moderate their use of alcohol or drugs and starts orienting their lives around their next use.
+According to the World Health Organization, psychological dependence begins when someone loses their ability to moderate their use of alcohol or drugs and starts orienting their lives around their next use.
 Nothing else matters other than the drugs or alcohol, not even family members or work obligations.
 The craving becomes the obsession.

 Quite literally, the substance becomes central to how the person lives his or her life, no matter what kind of trouble it creates.

-Put more succinctly, the WHO says it’s when you start to exhibit “impaired control over drinking or drug use.”
+To put it more succinctly, the WHO says that psychological dependence starts when someone starts to exhibit “impaired control over drinking or drug use.”
 With the onset of psychological dependence, it may be time to consider treatment options.

 Symptoms of Dependence

-Craving is the primary psychological sign of dependence.
-But the line between psychological and physical dependence is thin indeed.
+Craving drugs or alcohol is the primary psychological sign of dependence.
+But the line between psychological and physical dependence is thin.
 In fact, the more you crave, the more you use, and the greater the likelihood of experiencing physical symptoms.

 Dependence manifests itself in a variety of ways.
-If you or a loved one exhibits one or more of these symptoms may not suggest a problem, but when they happen in bunches, it may mean it’s time to get professional help.
+If you or a loved one exhibits one or more of these symptoms, it may mean it’s time to get professional help from Amatus Recovery Centers.